vitocln/ccmn-portier/README.md

 3. Send DTMF code **#61**
 4. Wait a bit
 5. Hang up phone call
-6. Listen and wait again for new phone call
+6. Listen and wait again for new phone calls

 # Code setup